 - The Accused student’s prior student conduct record will be a factor in determining the appropriate sanction(s) if a violation of the Code is found to have occurred.
 In cases of sexual misconduct, past findings of Domestic Violence, Dating Violence, Stalking, or Sexual Assault, are admissible in the sanctioning stage.
 The complainant will also have the opportunity to make a victim impact statement to the board when they are deliberating an appropriate sanction (s).
 The rules of evidence applicable to Federal, State and Local courts do not apply to Code proceedings at the College.
 Fair process applicable to this process is as defined in these procedures.

 How Will the Accused be Notified of the Outcome of the Student Conduct Hearing?

 Generally, the Accused student will be notified of the outcome of the hearing within ten (10) business days of the conclusion of the Student Conduct Hearing.
 For each separate offense, the Hearing Panel will determine whether the accused student is responsible or not responsible.
 The decision will be based upon an evaluation of the information presented and a determination as to whether the Code was more likely than not to have been violated.
-For each violation, the Hearing Panel will impose an appropriate remedy and/or sanction.
+For each violation, the Assistant Dean for Student Services will impose an appropriate remedy and/or sanction.

 How Will Students Who Alleged Code Violations be Notified of Outcomes?

 The outcome of a campus hearing is part of the educational record of the accused student, and is protected from release under a federal law, FERPA.
-The Complainant will generally not be notified of the outcome of the hearing except in cases of violence or sexual misconduct involving the Complainant, once the decision of the Hearing Panel has been issued.
+The Complainant will generally not be notified of the outcome of the hearing except in cases of violence or sexual misconduct involving the Complainant, once the decision of the the Assistant Dean for Student Services has been issued.